 Regular and comprehensive cleaning protocols are essential.
 Additionally, improved ventilation, airflow, and access to outdoor spaces for exercising, learning, and eating decrease the risk of the spread of COVID-19.

 The most significant goal for the upcoming school year is to safely remain fully open without interruption to teaching and learning while supporting a community of students, staff, parents, and community partners after 18 months of tremendous challenges and incredible stress.

 - 100% fully onsite teaching and learning for the entire school year

-- Little or no interruptions to learning due to illness or quarantine
+- Little or no interruptions to learning due to illness

 Some key elements of our safety mitigation strategy for the 2021-22 school year include:

 - A return to an in-person, standard school day.

 - A return to full in-person, regularly scheduled extracurricular programs, such as clubs, sports, and activities.